 The Painted Queen

-It is part of the , series and is a This historical mystery is a hardcover edition that was published by William Morrow on July 25, 2017 and has 352 pages.
+It is part of the , series and is a historical mystery that was published by William Morrow on July 25, 2017 and has 352 pages.

 Explore it on Goodreads or Amazon.